BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/readme.md

 **GTS Goals**

--Enhancing the transportation theme of the national spatial data infrastructure -Facilitate partnerships and coordinate efforts among the geospatial transportation community -Ease data access and improve data quality through the development data standards -Identify, evaluate, and resolve geospatial transportation data problems -Promote best practices
+*Enhancing the transportation theme of the national spatial data infrastructure
++Facilitate partnerships and coordinate efforts among the geospatial transportation community
+-Ease data access and improve data quality through the development data standards
+-Identify, evaluate, and resolve geospatial transportation data problems
+-Promote best practices
--Cultivate a greater understanding of American transportation.
+-Cultivate a greater understanding of American transportation

 **Meetings**
 Each quarterly GTS meeting is dedicated to heightening awareness among the geospatial-transportation community.
 Meetings are an opportunity for members and partners to highlight their activities, review the progress of GTS working groups, and discuss GTS initiatives.